polterguy/polterguy.github.io/_posts/2022-01-15-hug-the-crazy-guy.md

-of these releases most important features - And my point with writing this article is that if you tried out Magic and Hyperlambda 7 months ago, please realise it's almost a completely different thing today, because most of these releases had an equally impressive changelog as the current release.
+of these releases most important features - And my point with writing this article is that if you tried out Magic and Hyperlambda 7 months ago, please realise it's almost a completely different thing today, because most of these releases had an equally impressive changelog as this release.
 A former friend of mine used to say the following about me.

 > Is Thomas crazy?
 Totally, but he's not crazy enough!
 We're working on it though!